 What are the Alternatives to College?

 So your homeschooler had decided to try something other than college.
 What are their options?
 How can they grow and get life experience?
 Here are a few options they can try!

 Is your homeschooler a passionate activist?
 One great idea for after high school is to volunteer.
 This can help build confidence, maturity, and a sense of pride in the new graduate.
 This also could also provide some real-world knowledge and include travel!

 Does your high schooler have a passion for animals?
 If so, they might enjoy volunteering on a sustainable wildlife conservation project.

 Is your teen ready for hard work?
-Building homes for in need families might be a good fit!
+Building homes for in-need families might be a good fit!
 Stay in the United States or travel abroad.
 If your homeschool knows of five or more other people that want to join (ages 16-25) they can form a group and take part in the Collegiate Challenge.

-If your homeschooler is 18 or older and is ready to dedicate two years to making a difference in the world – then this program might be the right fit.
+If your homeschooler is 18 or older and is ready to dedicate two years to make a difference in the world – then this program might be the right fit.
 If your high schooler isn’t 18 yet, there is also a Peace Corps for Teens that could be an option.